 2. Works where it's needed most

-Many of the areas where field verification matters most—remote agricultural regions, forest reserves, rural communities—have limited or no connectivity.
+Many of the areas where field verification matters most—remote government project sites, infrastructure locations, rural communities—have limited or no connectivity.
 Any solution needs to work offline without compromising security.

 3. Accessible to everyone